Tap the text to show or hide reading controls.

 “What?
 You touched?”

-But that, apparently, had been simply a misreading on my part.
+But that, apparently, was just a misread on my part.

 — Ding.

-That was when, in the corner of my vision, the system window crackled with noise and a new notification message printed out.
+That was when the system window crackled with noise in the corner of my vision and a new notification printed out.

 — Ku-gugung.

-The hologram window in front of my eyes split top-and-bottom like a messenger chatroom.
+The hologram window in front of my eyes split into top and bottom halves, like a messenger chatroom.

 Huh?

-I, too, blinked in surprise.Up till now her words had only had [ ] brackets sitting there empty, but now her line carried a clear sender tag, [Eve].
+I blinked in surprise too.
+Until now her words had only sat inside empty [ ] brackets, but this line carried a clear sender tag: [Eve].

 I was in complete agreement with that.